publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch6A/schI/m__us_usc_t12_s635.md

  __Pilot Program for Reinsurance__

 [Pub.
 L. 114–94, div.
-E, title LI, § 51008][/us/pl/114/94/s51008], Dec.
+E, title LI][/us/pl/114/94/dE/tLI], § 51008, Dec.
 4, 2015, [129 Stat.
 1766][/us/stat/129/1766], provided that:

 >     “(a)  __In General__  __.—__

 >     Notwithstanding any provision of the Export-Import Bank Act of 1945 ([12 U.S.C.
-635][/us/usc/t12/s635] et seq.), the Export-Import Bank of the United States (in this section referred to as the “Bank”) may establish a pilot program under which the Bank may enter into contracts and other arrangements to share risks associated with the provision of guarantees, insurance, or credit, or the participation in the extension of credit, by the Bank under that Act.
+635][/us/usc/t12/s635] et seq.), the Export-Import Bank of the United States (in this section referred to as the ‘Bank’) may establish a pilot program under which the Bank may enter into contracts and other arrangements to share risks associated with the provision of guarantees, insurance, or credit, or the participation in the extension of credit, by the Bank under that Act.

 >     “(b) __Limitations on Amount of Risk-Sharing.—__